-English Piccalilli sometimes referred to as English Mustard Pickle is a savory relish made from cauliflower, gherkins and pearl onions, pickled with malt vinegar, sugar and salt that is spiced with dry mustard and turmeric.
+English Piccalilli, sometimes referred to as English Mustard Pickle, is a savory relish made from cauliflower, gherkins, and pearl onions, pickled with malt vinegar, sugar, and salt is spiced with dry mustard and turmeric.
 It’s easy to prepare and makes an amazing accompaniment to a variety of cold and hot dishes.

 Piccalilli versus Chow Chow

-When I was growing up, my mother occasionally purchased Crosse and Blackwell Chow Chow which was also English.
+When I was growing up, my mother occasionally purchased Crosse and Blackwell Chow Chow, which was also an English condiment.
 She used it during the holidays to put on her ham.
-Although it was a long time ago, I suspect that this English Piccalilli is very similar to the Crosse and Blackwell Chow Chow that she used.
+Although it was a long time ago, I suspect this English Piccalilli is very similar to the Crosse and Blackwell Chow Chow she used.

 A big difference between the store-bought variety of Piccalilli and my English Piccalilli is the type of vinegar used.
-The store-bought variety uses spirit vinegar which is basically acetic acid with mixed with water.
+The store-bought variety uses spirit vinegar, which is basically acetic acid mixed with water.

 According to the Master Taste Tester, the vinegar to use is malt vinegar, a British staple.
-Malt vinegar is made directly from fermented ale, in the same manner as red wine vinegar being made from wine.
-The result is a milder, sweeter and more complex flavor range than spirit vinegar.
+Malt vinegar is made directly from fermented ale, just like red wine vinegar is made from wine.
+The result is a milder, sweeter, and more complex flavor range than spirit vinegar.
 Given that vinegar is a major ingredient in piccalilli, the use of malt vinegar makes all the difference in the world.

 As an aside, have you ever wondered why the British use malt vinegar on their fish and chips?
 Well, the reason is that the acid in the vinegar neutralizes the fishy taste in the fish.
 This is the same reason that fish is often served with lemon.
 Now you know!